Here are some very important things you can do to stay safe during your visit:

 Summer Weather: Intense sunlight and warm temperatures require plenty of sunscreen, brimmed hats, and a lot of water to drink.
 In fact, we recommend consuming up to a gallon of water per person, per day!
 And remember, sweet sports drinks and sodas can do more harm than good in hot weather, they can actually cause cramping and serious medical problems.
 It's safer to drink water, or water mixed with a small amount of a sports drink for flavor.

 Mountain Lions: Stealthy and elusive, this is mountain lion territory.
 Always accompany small children and avoid traveling alone in the backcountry, especially if you are of small stature.
 Be especially wary at dawn and dusk, when lions are most active.
-If you do encounter a lion that seems curious about you, shout, throw rocks and make yourself look as big and mean as possible.
-Do not run away and contact help if the lion is not scared off.
+If you do encounter a lion that seems curious about you, shout, throw rocks, and make yourself look as big and mean as possible.
+Do not run away, and contact help if the lion is not scared off.

 Diseases: There are several rare but serious infections that can be transmitted by the wild animals who make Lava Beds their homes.
 If you follow park policy of keeping your distance from wild animals and their homes, you will not only ensure they stay wild, but you will protect yourself from disease and injury.
+Please take extra caution to avoid rodent nests and burrows.